strimzi/strimzi-mqtt-bridge/README.md

 A Mapping Rule is a model that contains an `MQTT topic pattern`, a `Kafka topic template`, and optionally a `Kafka record key`.
 All the incoming MQTT message's topic should match an `MQTT topic pattern` in the ToMaR so that the bridge knows in which Kafka topic to produce this message.
 This Kafka topic is defined by a template, `Kafka Topic template`.
-However, if the incoming MQTT message's topic does not match any pattern in the ToMaR, the Bridge has a default Kafka topic where the incoming message will be mapped to, known as `messages_default`.
+However, if the incoming MQTT message's topic does not match any pattern in the ToMaR, the Bridge uses a default Kafka topic where the incoming message will be mapped to.
+This Kafka topic is configurable but if it is not specified, the bridge uses the `messages_default` topic name.

 The optional `Kafka record key` is used to define the key of the Kafka record that will be produced to the Kafka topic.
 It is defined by a template as well, and its default value is `null`.